Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/index.md

 - **beam-aware radiomap modeling**
 - **sparse radiomap reconstruction**

-A key feature of this dataset is the joint release of:
+A key feature of this project is the joint design of:

 - **height maps**
 - **configuration-only beam maps**
 - **ray-tracing radiomap labels**
 - **optional mesh assets for ray-tracing reproduction**
-- **pretrained UNet and GAN baselines**
+- **UNet / GAN baseline pipelines**

 ---

-## What’s Included
+## Current Status

+The project website has been set up for documentation preview.

+At this stage:

+- dataset files are **not yet publicly released**
+- source code is **not yet publicly released**
+- pretrained checkpoints are **not yet publicly released**
+- the paper is **not yet submitted / publicly available**

+The current website is intended to:

+- preview the dataset structure
+- preview benchmark task definitions
+- preview pretrained model organization
+- help finalize documentation before public release

+---

+## What Will Be Released

+The planned public release will include:

 - **Dataset** (`Dataset/`)
   - height maps